ISAITB/docs-tdl/source/testcase/index.rst

     :header: "Name", "Required?", "Description"

     @id, yes, A string to uniquely identify the test case by.
-This is referenced in the test suite XML. metadata, yes, A block containing the metadata used to describe the test case. namespaces, no, An optional set of namespaces to define the expression languages used in the test case. imports, no, An optional set of imports used to load additional resources from the test suite. preliminary, no, An optional set of user interaction steps to display before the test session starts. variables, no, An optional set of variables that are used in the test case.
+This is referenced in the test suite XML.
+    @supportsParallelExecution, no, A boolean flag indicating whether this test case may be executed in parallel with other test cases for a given SUT (default is ``true``). metadata, yes, A block containing the metadata used to describe the test case. namespaces, no, An optional set of namespace declarations to define the namespace prefixes used in the test case's expressions. imports, no, An optional set of imports used to load additional resources from the test suite. preliminary, no, An optional set of user interaction steps to display before the test session starts. variables, no, An optional set of variables that are used in the test case.